 Is it Illegal to Collect Rainwater?

-Most US citizens who want to setup a rainwater harvesting system in their backyard can do so without the fear of legal consequence.
+US citizens who want to set up a rainwater harvesting system in their backyard can do so without the fear of legal consequences provided that they adhere to their state's guidelines.
 The Federal Government does not have any restrictions on rainwater harvesting.
-Some states have minor regulations in terms of the amount of rainwater collecting and the means by which it is collected, but most states allow their citizens to collect rainwater while others even encourage it.
+Some states have minor regulations in terms of the amount of rainwater collecting and the means by which it is collected, but most states allow their citizens to collect rainwater freely while others even encourage it.

 Some government restriction on rainwater harvesting is based on the rationale that it may disrupt the hydrologic cycle.
 It's been believed that the collection of rainwater would halt the rainfall’s natural flow into the earth’s aquifers and streams.
 However, a study published by the Scientific World Journal shows that the amount of rainwater collected by individual homes would have little to no effect on the hydrologic cycle on a macro-level.
 In fact, since most collected rainwater would be used for gardening and household purposes, the water would eventually be returned to the ground anyway.